This page provides updates on recent changes to operational policies at the WSIB, policy clarifications, and our policy agenda.

 The following policies are effective March 9, 2021.
 They have been revised to reflect the approach above and to include minor changes to align with policy formatting guidelines.

-Below are the policies that were in place and effective prior to March 9, 2021:
+Policies that were in place and effective prior to March 9, 2021:

-Below are comparison documents of the new and prior versions:
+Comparison documents of the new and prior versions:

 Housekeeping changes to 14-01-01, The Classification Structure